smithy-lang/smithy-swift/README.md

 - Try out Smithy by following [the quick start guide](https://smithy.io/2.0/quickstart.html)
 - Apply the Smithy Swift codegen plugin to your Gradle project to generate Swift code

+## Feedback

+If you'd like to provide feedback, report a bug, request a feature, or would like to bring attention to an issue in general, please do so by submitting a GitHub issue to the repo [here](https://github.com/smithy-lang/smithy-swift/issues/new/choose).

+This is the preferred mechanism for user feedback as it allows anyone with similar issue or suggestion to engage in conversation as well.

+## Contributing

+If you are interested in contributing to Smithy Swift, see [CONTRIBUTING](CONTRIBUTING.md) for more information.

 ## Development

 ### Module Structure